munificent/game-programming-patterns/book/event-queue.markdown

     class="gof-pattern">Observer</a> pattern.

  *  Like many patterns, event queues go by a number of aliases.
 One established term is "message queue".
-It's usually referring to a higher level manifestation.
+It's usually referring to a higher-level manifestation.
 Where our event queues are *within* an application, message queues are usually used for communicating *between* them.

     Another term is "publish/subscribe", sometimes abbreviated to "pubsub".
-Like "message queue", it usually refers to larger distributed systems and less the humble coding pattern we're focused on.
+Like "message queue", it usually refers to larger distributed systems unlike the humble coding pattern we're focused on.

  *  A [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine),